dhil/asus-zenfan/README.md

 Comments
 ============
 The driver has been tested on an ASUS Zenbook UX31A, however according to [[1]] the fan control logic used by the driver ought to be applicable to other ASUS Zenbook models.
 Therefore I have aimed at producing somewhat relative easy generalisable code.
-In theory the converting global device pointer `cdev` to an array (of size 2) and encapsulate (appropriate) accesses to `cdev` in a simple `for`-loop ought to be sufficient.
-However, as I do not have access to Zenbook model with several fans I went for the simpler and more target specific implementation.
+In theory the converting global device pointer `cdev` to an array and encapsulate (appropriate) accesses to `cdev` in a simple `for`-loop ought to be sufficient.
+However, as I do not have access to Zenbook model with several fans I went for the simpler and more model specific implementation.

 TODO
 ============